MolSSI-Education/python_scripting_cms/_episodes/03-multiple_files.md

 ```
 {: .output}

+This will give us a list of all the files which end in `*.out` in the `outfiles` directory.
 Now if we want to parse every file we just read in, we will use a `for` loop to go through each file.
 ```
 for f in filenames:
     outfile = open(f,'r')
     data = outfile.readlines()
+    outfile.close()
     for line in data:
         if 'Final Energy' in line:
             energy_line = line